arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/README.md

     - A platform used for the easy prototyping and development of applications and systems based on Arm Cortex-M-based microcontrollers, typically for use in the world of the Internet of Things (IoT).

 * The Mbed platform provides:
-    - Open software libraries
+    - Open software libraries.
-    - Open hardware designs
+    - Open hardware designs .
-    - Open online tools for professional rapid prototyping of products based on Arm-based microcontrollers
+    - Open online tools for professional rapid prototyping of products based on Arm-based microcontrollers.

 * The Mbed platform includes:
-    - Mbed Operating System (Mbed OS)
+    - Mbed Operating System (Mbed OS).
-        - Libraries, RTOS core, HAL, API, and more
+        - Libraries, RTOS core, HAL, API, and more.
-    - A microcontroller Hardware Development Kit (HDK) and supported development boards
+    - A microcontroller Hardware Development Kit (HDK) and supported development boards.
-    - Integrated Development Environment (IDE), including an online compiler and online developer collaboration tools
+    - Integrated Development Environment (IDE), including an online compiler and online developer collaboration tools.

 <!-- The Mbed platform provides a full set of resources necessary and useful for developers of Arm Cortex-M-based systems.
 It is an online system, supported by a broad community and microcontroller companies, offering:
 * Mbed OS 5